florianv/petrinet/README.md

 // Creating a Petri Net and injecting the type manager.
 $net = new PNPetrinet('Test', $typeManager);

-// Now your custom type is recognized by the system.
+// Now the custom type is recognized by the system.
 $colorSet = $net->createColorSet(array('IntegerGteFive'));
 $token = new PNToken(new PNColor(array(8));
 $place = $net->createPlace($colorSet);
 $place->addToken($token);
 ```

-Note : Once you create and register a custom type, you need to pass it to the Petri Net before creating anything.
-It will inject it in the elements which need it.

 ### Object types